IVSoftware/arduino-queue/README.md

 Your general question is about executing tasks in multiple stages, but specifically _"trying to get a call/response system working with an Arduino"_.
 In that case, you could experiment with designing an `AwaitableCommand` base class along with a `Queue<AwaitableCommand>` structure to run any number of derived actions sequentially until the queue is empty.
 (For example, using your other [question](https://stackoverflow.com/q/78925195/5438626) and my [answer](https://stackoverflow.com/a/78925871/5438626) as a basis, you show a `Home` command that waits for "home done", and an XY seeking command that waits for both "x done" _and_ "y done" which can occur in either order.)
 An additional benefit is that any collection of `AwaitableCommand` could be easily written to, and reloaded from, a JSON file in order to save routines and load them in bulk to the queue.
 ___

-*OPs question has gotten several upvotes so I'm attempting something of a canonical answer having worked with [Linduino](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-development-platforms/linduino.html) in test environments at LTC and ADI.*
+*OP's question has gotten several upvotes so I'm attempting something of a canonical answer having worked with [Linduino](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-development-platforms/linduino.html) in test environments at LTC and ADI.*
 ___

 #### Awaitable Commands...